Bluescratch7545/Main-Menu-Plus/about.md

-# Main Menu Plus
+# <corg>Main Menu Plus</corg>

-This Mod Adds Animations To The Main Menu Of GD.
+This mod adds <cy>animations</cy> to the main menu of Geometry Dash.

-if you see issues report them at https://github.com/bluescratch7545/Main-Menu-Plus/issues
+If you see any issues, please report them at https://github.com/bluescratch7545/Main-Menu-Plus/issues.

-Thanks To [arthursimao](https://github.com/arthursimao) for the thumbnail
+Thanks to [arthursimao](https://github.com/arthursimao) for the thumbnail!

 ## Previews
 ![animation phase zero](./previews/preview-3.png)